• A beginner who’s always wanted to learn more about the style but hasn’t had access to the right teacher or community.

 You’ll get a big dose of inspiration right out of the gate, because you’ll have the community AND me to help keep your motivation up.
 Also, everything is EASY TO FIND in this course---gone are the days of trying to wade through DVD menus and fast-forwarding to try and find what you need.
 With the clear, easy-to-follow layouts, you’ll be able to progress through the course, mark off the lessons you’ve already completed, and easily find the individual steps by name since each will have its own mini-video!

-Yes, 100% That’s why I’m only offering this course during a specific time period--you wouldn’t get as much out of it just going through the modules on your own!
-I’ll be available in our weekly Zoom to help trouble-shoot your issues, break down steps you need extra help on, and give you a little nip of inspiration.
+Yes, 100% That’s why the Academy has a live component--you wouldn’t get as much out of it just going through the modules on your own!
+I’ll be available in our monthly classes to help trouble-shoot your issues, break down steps you need extra help on, and give you a little nip of inspiration.
 I’ll also be accessible in the FB group during the week.
-For this two month period, I’m your personal dance coach and cheerleader!
+For your time in the Academy, I’m your personal dance coach and cheerleader!